 Know The Rules

 There are many rules that are set to make sure that everyone is in complete control of their boat at all times on the water.
-Certain requirements are universal, such as having life jackets available for everyone on board, especially those under the age of thirteen.
+Certain requirements are universal, such as having the best life jackets available for everyone on board, especially those under the age of thirteen.

 Carbon monoxide detectors are not required, but highly recommended in order to avoid potentially life threatening incidents.
 Boating while intoxicated will lead to a hefty fine, so it is worth having a designated boat driver who stays sober if you are planning a booze cruise.